cogdog/tru-collector/README.md

 ## Relatively New Features

+* **Shortcode for Hyperlinks in captions** This one is for you Daniel!
+* **Display Order Options** Theme options now allows front page, archive, search results can be sorted by date published (default) or by title, and also the order can be ascending or descending
-**Options Refreshed** Recoded the theme options so documentation is in its own tab.
+* **Options Refreshed** Recoded the theme options better organized and also so documentation now links to GitHub most recent documentation (what you are looking at!)

 ## Requirements
 I will make the big leap in that you have a self hosted Wordpress site and can install themes.
 The TRU Collector is a child theme based on [the free and lovely Fukasawa theme by Anders Noren](https://wordpress.org/themes/fukasawa).
 Install that first from your Wordpress Dashboard.